hevccloud/Our265/README.md

 ## Performance
 Encoding test sequences of JCTVC CLASS-A ~ CLASS-F in veryslow preset:

-Comparing with x265, the quality of Our265 increases with **0.811dB** in average, while the bitrate saves with **22.925%** in average.
+Compared with x265, the quality of Our265 increases with **0.811dB** in average, while the bitrate saves with **22.925%** in average.

-Comparing with x265, Our265 saves with **5.45%** encoding time in average.
+Compared with x265, Our265 saves with **5.45%** encoding time in average.

 Our work is still being improved...